 The authors have no competing interests to declare.

+Figure captions

 Figure 1.
-Mean annual exposure during 2016-2020 to potentially hazardous heat in carceral facilities within the continental United States (N=4,078), measured by: (a) the number of person-days WBGTmax exceeded 28°C for incarcerated people by state and carceral facility type; and (b) the number of days WBGTmax exceeded 28°C for each carceral facility.
+Mean annual exposure during 2016-2020 to potentially hazardous heat in carceral facilities within the continental United States.
+For each carceral facility (N=4,078), metrics of potentially hazardous heat measured by: (a) the number of person-days WBGTmax exceeded 28°C for incarcerated people by state and carceral facility type; and (b) the number of days WBGTmax exceeded 28°C for each carceral facility.